anaxite/tgdp-asciidoc-templates/how-to/about-how-to.md

 - A clear description of the problem or task that the user can solve or complete.
 - When and why your user might want to perform the task.
 For example, in a guide for creating a pull request, you might tell users that pull requests are used to let others know about the changes you have pushed to a branch on a repository.
 The how-to assumes that a user has basic knowledge of the application and knows what they want to achieve.

 Here are some examples:
 - This guide explains how to create an issue on GitHub.
-You can create issues to track ideas, feedback, tasks or bugs for work on GitHub.
+You can create issues to track ideas, feedback, tasks, or bugs for work on GitHub.
-- This guide explains how to resolve merge conflict using command-line.
+- This guide explains how to resolve merge conflict using the command line.
 Merge conflicts occur when competing changes are made to the same line of a file.

 If there are multiple scenarios under which the how-to can be applied, you can orient the reader with a table linking guides to scenarios, as per below.